 - PM7 semi-empirical method.

 - Ciofini excited state charge transfer diagnostic: see Pop=DCT.

 - The EOMCC solvation interaction models of Caricato: see SCRF=PTED.

 - Generalized internal coordinates, a facility which allows arbitrary redundant internal coordinates to be defined and used for optimization constraints and other purposes.
 See Geom=GIC and GIC Info.

-- NVIDIA K40, K80, P100 (Pascal) and V100 (Volta) GPUs are supported under Linux for Hartree-Fock and DFT calculations.
-V100 support is new with Revision C.02, V100 support was new with Revision C.01, and P100 support was new with [REV B].
-Both revisions also provide performance improvements for all GPU types.
+- NVIDIA K40, K80, P100 (Pascal), V100 (Volta) and A100 (Ampere) GPUs are supported under Linux for Hartree-Fock and DFT calculations.
+A100 support is new with Revision C.02, V100 support was new with Revision C.01, and P100 support was new with [REV B].
+Revisions B.01 and C.01 also provided performance improvements for all supported GPU types.
 See Using GPUs for details on GPU support and usage.